seemoo-lab/ubicomp19_zero_interaction_security/Schemes/audio/README.md

 $ sudo ./run_audioJob.sh .../matlab/ .../CarExp/Sensor-01/audio/01.flac .../CarExp/Sensor-02/audio/02.flac .../CarExp .../tmp-for-matlab-parallel-toolbox .../local-storage

 ```
+**Note:** say about what is the network share and what is the fast local storage

 Here, ~/json is the folder contaning [JSON files with error rates](https://www.seemoo.tu-darmstadt.de/), and ~/gfx is the folder to store the generated plots.